MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: Dimensions of Hardness in MDPs

 Another aspect is that of \textit{representations}.
-The same underlying state may have many different external representations/observations, e.g., \textit{feature} space vs \textit{pixel} space.
-Mujoco tasks may be learnt in feature space vs directly from pixels, and Atari games can use the underlying RAM state or images.
-For images, various image transformations \citep[\textit{shift}, \textit{scale}, \textit{rotate}, \textit{flip} and others;][]{nns_robustness_transforms_iclr_2019} may manifest as observations of the same underlying state and can pose a challenge to learning.
+The same underlying $N$-state may have many different external representations/observations from $O$, e.g., \textit{feature} space would be the $N$-space while \textit{pixel} space could be $O$ in Mujoco.
+Similarly, Atari games can use the underlying RAM state or images.
+For images, various image transformations \shortcite<\textit{shift}, \textit{scale}, \textit{rotate}, \textit{flip} and others; >{imagenet_c_hendrycks_iclr_2019} may manifest as observations of the same underlying $N$-state and can pose a challenge to learning.
+In \textit{MDP Playground}, for discrete environments, when image representations are enabled, each categorical $N$-state is associated with an image of a regular polygon which becomes the externally visible observation $o \in O$ to the agent (see Figure \ref{fig:repr_learn_3_none}-\ref{fig:image_repr_irr_features_transforms}).
+This image can be further transformed by \textit{shifting}, \textit{scaling}, \textit{rotating} or \textit{flipping}, which are applied at random to the polygon whenever an observation is generated.
+For continuous environments, image observations can be rendered for $2$D environments (see Figure \ref{fig:cont_state_target}-\ref{fig:cont_env_irrelevant_image}).

-The \textit{diameter} of an MDP, i.e., the maximum distance between 2 states, is another significant dimension affecting performance and reachability of states \citep{jaksch_theory_regret_bounds_diameter_jmlr_2010, ortner_regret_bounds_diameter_uai_2019}.
-If rewarding states are very far apart, then an agent would get less reward on average.